ylyang-phy/ylyang-phy.github.io/content/_index.md

 My research interest focuses on
 - tensor network algorithms and applications, especially to dynamics and equilibration of many body systems;
-- quantum simulation.
+- quantum simulation on NISQ devices.

-You can see my previous projects on page "research".
+You can see my previous projects on page &Prime;research&Prime;.